bbs-io/synchronet-docker/README.md

 NOTE: If you want to re-run full initialization, you should delete `version.txt` from the `/sbbs/ctrl` directory.
 This will update the `xtrn` and `text` volumes.

+### Ports

+The `sbbs-service-install` script will not expose/passthrough any ports by default, you should specify any ports you want to pass from the host environment into the container with `-p HOSTPORT:SBBSPORT` ... see: `ctrl/sbbs.ini` and `ctrl/services.ini` for a full list of what ports may be in use.

 ## Logs

 To view logs, use: